City Guide of Canadian Cities

 The Atlantic provinces or simply the Maritimes, is a region of eastern Canada on the

-Atlantic coast, consisting of the four provinces of Newfoundland, New Brunswick,
+Atlantic coast, consisting of Quebec and the four provinces of Newfoundland, New Brunswick,

 Nova Scotia, and Prince Edward Island.
 Off the eastern coast the largest islands are

 Follow us !

 You can practice writing millions of English sentences.